The lifelike and engaging sound of these wired Sony headphones is a must-have for music lovers.

 Audio-Technica's studio monitors boast excellent audio quality and come with cables for portable listening as well.

 Strong, defined bass response.
-Closed back design naturally blocks outside noise.
+Closed-back design naturally blocks outside noise.
 Twist-lock cable allows easy switching between included cords.
-Swiveling earcups allow for one-sided use, good for mixing and studio work.
+Swiveling earcups allow for 1-sided use, good for mixing and studio work.
 Folds for portability.

 Can feel a little heavy over long periods.
-Soundstage can seem tight.
+The soundstage can seem tight.

 These headphones stand out for noise-cancellation and comfort.
 Nice sound range, slick wireless design, and up to 35 hours of battery life.
-Eleven levels of noise-cancellation can be controlled by app.
+Eleven levels of noise cancellation can be controlled by the app.
 Connects via Bluetooth but works with wired cable as well.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.